saamerm/MicrosoftTeamsBot-RandomGiffer/README.md

     ```

 # Testing the bot using Bot Framework Emulator **v4**
 [Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+If you don't already have one installed, I needed to install Ngrok as well using the command

+>> npm install ngrok -g

+- Alternatively you could Install Ngrok from its official website
 - Install the Bot Framework Emulator version 4.2.0 or greater from [here][6]

 ## Connect to the bot using Bot Framework Emulator **v4**